Al Capone’s Florida island hideout saved from being torn down

-“The house is a piece of crap,” said developer Todd Glaser to the Herald.
+“The house is a piece of crap,” said developer Todd Glaser to the Miami Herald.
 “It’s a disgrace to Miami Beach.”
 Glaser told the publication the home sits about 3 feet below sea level, has flood damage and standing water underneath it.

-Purchased by Capone in 1928 for $40,000, the 6,077 square-foot house was his permanent residence for a short period of time before he was sent to Alcatraz, reports Herald.
+Purchased by Capone in 1928 for $40,000, the 6,077 square-foot house was his permanent residence for a short period of time before he was sent to Alcatraz, reports the Herald.
 Capone reportedly planned the St. Valentine’s Day Massacre from the residence, and later provided proof he was there as his alibi.